|City/Town: • Uniontown|

 Two of the men decided to check the foundation for termite damage and crawled underneath the house.
 Approaching the front porch, Ron Adam’s rake got snagged on a large root sticking out of the ground.
 Ron had heard of stories of there being treasure or a body buried beneath the house, and so he started digging thinking he was about to hit pay dirt.
 Instead, the two men found a layer of red bricks with a plastic garbage bag buried beneath them.
 Inside the bag were human remains wrapped in a blanket adorned with Disney characters, which were later proved to be the bones of Allan Lucy.

 Phillip Lucy Arrested

 Coincidently, his adoptive parents were arrested just a week prior to the remains being discovered on an arson charge in connection to the fire that damaged the house.
 Police believed they torched the house in order to claim the $119,000 insurance policy which was purchased just a month prior.
-While the couple was in custody, authorities performed a thorough investigation of the property and questioned family members before charging Philip Lucy with murder.
+While the couple was in custody, authorities performed a thorough investigation of the property and questioned family members before charging Philip Lucy with his stepson’s murder.